University College, Toronto: Grounds and architecture

-The main building of University College was built between 1856 and 1859, designed by architects Frederick William Cumberland and William George Storm.
+The main building of University College, built between 1856 and 1859, is a centrepiece of the St. George campus designed by architects Frederick William Cumberland and William George Storm.
 The selection of architectural styles was the result of "a tangle of disagreements and concessions, political as well as artistic", including the college's emphasis on freedom from denominational control.
 Cumberland met the requirements asked of him after taking part on a research and experience based trip to Europe in February 1856: "This course of action was consistent with Victorian architectural practice when new public buildings were being planned, which was to carefully study applicable building forms and adapt them, to the requirements of the job at hand.
 The design committee led by Cumberland initially designed a Gothic structure, but Governor General Edmund Walker Head disliked the style and suggested Italian instead, later changing his preference to Byzantine.

 The design committee would eventually include Norman, Romanesque Revival, and "faint traces of Byzantium and the Italian palazzo" styles in the design.
 In particular, the Byzantine, Norman and early English styles were deemed "fitting for educational institutions".
 Cumberland chose Norman Romanesque as the main influence because he thought it was the most appreciate for the topography in Canada.
 To achieve a picturesque approach, Cumberland ignored the classical symmetry and deliberately gave an asymmetrical architectural expression.
 The building was an unconventional combination of varied parts incorporating British design for educational structures in England and Ireland.